NEW, Model 8 PowerCranks are lighter weight, have greater adjustabiity, and include more options than previous models.

 Cons: More expensive than other cranks.

-Our standard spindle adapters are made out of a glass-filled composite material.
+Our standard spindle adapters are made out of an aluminum core with a glass-filled composite material for the spider.
 The advantage of this material is it is both lighter and less expensive for us to make, allowing us to keep prices down.
 The disadvantage to this material is it is not quite as stiff as metal and it doesn't have a traditional look.
 Therefore, we are now offering alluminum adapters and end caps as an option.
 Aluminum spindle adapters will be annodized black, looking more traditional, be stiffer, weigh about 100 grams more, for an upcharge of $150.
 The composite spindle adapters have served us well since 2012 but many don't like the look so for those who what more traditional materials we will now offer aluminum adapters on all PowerCranks models.

 One potential problem with PowerCranks is also their biggest advantage, i.e., they don't work like regular cranks.
 This can be a problem if one occasionally needs to ride regular cranks but changing back takes time or may not even be possible.
 The Dual Mode option makes it possible to change your PowerCranks to work like regular cranks (and vice versa) easily and quickly (typically about 30 seconds a side).
 We try to talk people out of getting this option because one loses the training benefits of the PowerCranks whenever riding with regular cranks.
 But, there are valid reasons to get these (about half the cranks we sell are ordered with this option).